 Development activities for the HIWEC including site preparation and construction of access roads, WTGs and laydown areas, have the potential to result in a loss, degradation, and fragmentation of habitat for turtle SAR.
-The turtle SAR present in the HIWEC study are include Blanding's Turtle and Eastern Musk Turtle.
+The turtle SAR present in the HIWEC study area include Blanding's Turtle and Eastern Musk Turtle.
+Suitable habitats for both turtle SAR are shown on Figures 6-2a to 6-2o (Appendix O).
+Total areas of suitable habitat loss within the construction footprint based on the 120 turbine layout are provided for each turtle SAR in hectares and are compared to the total area of suitable habitat available in the HIWEC study area in percentages as follows: